-Martin Carthy has just been nominated for Mercury Prize 2025!
+Martin Carthy has just been shortlisted for the Mercury Prize 2025!

 At the age of 84, folk musician Martin Carthy becomes the oldest ever Mercury nominee.
 Speaking to BBC News, Carthy said it was a "fabulous privilege" to be nominated 60 years after releasing his debut album.
 "I'm enjoying every second of it," he added. - BBC News